johnpeart/johnpeart.github.io/_blogpost/2024-04-16-eurovision-first-listens.md

   semifinal-runningorder: 0
   final-runningorder: 0
   lyric: |
-    If I head out solo, I’m a bit of a vixen, \
+    If I head out solo, I’m a bit of a vixen
-    If I’m having fun, I’m the biggest vixen, \
-    If I stretch the night till it’s daylight, \
-    I’m an even bigger vixen.
   commentary: |
     Let's go back to the 80s, kids!
 This is cheesy as hell, reminiscent of the [ill-fated Danish entry from 2021, *Øve os på hinanden*](https://www.youtube.com/watch?v=w2ytONrRyww) and I love it.

-    Whilst the instrumentation has all the sparkle and shoulder-pads of an 80s classic, I'm disappointed by the vocal, which are comparatively underwhelming.
+    Whilst the instrumentation has all the sparkle and shoulder-pads of an 80s classic, I'm disappointed by the vocal, which is comparatively underwhelming.

 - country: "Sweden"
   shortcode: "SWE"